I have men on command

 - Andrew Mellon dumped his entire — phenomenal — art collection on the Smithsonian Institution, funded (through a trust) the construction of a place to store it, and placed as condition only that it not be named for him.
 Mellon gave them so much money and art they created a whole new museum organization instead of just sticking it in the one they already had.
-(James Smithson himself probably qualifies as well—he left his entire fortune to the United States government to create an institution for the dissemination of knowledge, despite never having set foot in the U.S. in his lifetime.)

 - After his famous climb, Sir Edmund Hillary in gratitude to the Sherpa people devoted his life to helping them.
 Several Sherpa students at schools he founded know him better as the founder of their school than as a climber.